Heisenberg doubles for Snyder type models: Conclusions

-Next, we use the fact that the Snyder model can be embedded in a larger algebra: $U_{so(1,N)}[[\lambda]]$, for which the dual algebra admits the coassociative coalgebra structure.
-We then construct the Heisenberg double for this extended Snyder model in two ways.
-Firstly, by introducing the dual tensorial momentum space.
-Secondly, by using the Lorentz matrices, i.e. functions on the Lorentz group.
 The Heisenberg double of the extended Snyder algebra with their dual momenta can be interpreted as the extended Snyder phase space.
 The formulation of Heisenberg doubles as extended Snyder phase spaces, proposed in this work, can be used in many further applications.
 Additional advantage is that, since the noncommutative coordinates generate the Lie algebra then the corresponding coproducts of momenta are coassociative, and the related star products between coordinates are associative \cite {2007Snyder}, which opens a way to a great number of applications where the associative star product is required.
 The only drawback of this approach is the unclear physical interpretation of tensorial coordinates and corresponding conjugated momenta appearing in this picture.

-Nevertheless, by using the algebraic scheme of Heisenberg doubles, one can introduce the covariant Snyder phase spaces related to two types of Snyder spacetimes and further investigate the applications where the consistent definition of a phase space is crucial, for example such deformed (extended) Snyder phase space may lead to deformed Heisenberg uncertainty relations \cite{PRD79}, or may be considered in the context of quantum gravity phenomenology \cite{Battisti:2008du}, \cite{Mig2},\cite{Mig3}, or when investigating cosmological \cite{Battisti:2008du} and curved \cite{Mig1a}, \cite{Mig1aa}, \cite{Mig1b} backgrounds coupled to Snyder spacetime.
+Nevertheless, by using the algebraic scheme of Heisenberg doubles, one can introduce the covariant Snyder phase spaces and further investigate the applications where the consistent definition of a phase space is crucial, for example such deformed (extended) Snyder phase space may lead to deformed Heisenberg uncertainty relations \cite{PRD79}, or may be considered in the context of quantum gravity phenomenology \cite{Battisti:2008du}, \cite{Mig2}, \cite{Mig3}, or when investigating cosmological \cite{Battisti:2008du} and curved \cite{Mig1a}, \cite{Mig1b} backgrounds coupled to Snyder spacetime.
 We consider our work presented here as a first step towards such applications.